Below is a sample itinerary for a 3-day, 2-night family boat tour from Seward. No two trips are exactly alike.

 Your family decides that whale watching is the priority for the day, so Captain Colin steams towards the Chiswell Islands where feeding whales are often spotted, along with large marine bird rookeries.

 On the way back to Seward, we stop near Pony Point to see how the salmon are biting.
 Your family catches a few more wild, dime-bright fish.
 Along the way, lunch is served and you marvel at the Chef's ability to get the kids to clean their plates.
 Wildlife and hanging glaciers keep you mesmerized as Seward comes into view.
-You're greeted by sea otters at the entrance to the harbor.
+You're greeted by sea otters at the entrance to the harbor, the perfect ending to your Seward boat tour.

 Arriving back at the dock by 4:30 or 5 pm, you've still got plenty of daylight to explore Seward's historic downtown, hit the trails, or just relax and enjoy the stellar views.
 Returning to Anchorage via the scenic Alaska Railroad or the Park Connection bus service?
 Both the train and the bus are just steps from the small boat harbor.